 IEEE 802 thanks 3GPP for recent liaison collaborations

-IEEE 802 thanks 3GPP for its participation in recent liaison activities between the two organisations related to the work on LTE-U by 3GPP.
+IEEE 802 thanks 3GPP for its participation in recent liaison activities between the two organisations related to the work on LAA by 3GPP.

-IEEE 802 particularly thanks Dino Flore, the Chairman of 3GPP RAN, for his presentation to IEEE 802.19 WG in January 2015.
-The presentation was very helpful in educating IEEE 802 participants about LTE-U’s progress in 3GPP and 3GPP’s plans for the future.
+IEEE 802 particularly thanks Dino Flore, the Chairman of 3GPP TSG-RAN, for his presentation to IEEE 802.19 WG in January 2015.
+The presentation was very helpful in educating IEEE 802 participants about LAA’s progress in 3GPP and 3GPP’s plans for the future.

+IEEE 802 also thanks 3GPP for its reply (RP-150454) on 11 March 2015 to our recent liaison to 3GPP.
+IEEE 802 will consider RP-150454 carefully and may provide an additional followup liaison in the future.

-IEEE 802 continues to be concerned about aspects of LTE-U
+IEEE 802 continues to be concerned about aspects of LAA

-While the recent collaborations are encouraging, IEEE 802 is still concerned about many aspects of LTE-U. At a high level, IEEE 802’s concerns are similar to those expressed by Wi-Fi Alliance in their recent position statement on LTE-U.
+While the recent collaborations are encouraging, IEEE 802 is still concerned about many aspects of LAA.
+At a high level, IEEE 802’s concerns are similar to those expressed by Wi-Fi Alliance in their recent position statement.

 IEEE 802 is particularly concerned that 3GPP is making decisions in a very short period of time that will affect billions of current and future users of 802.11 equipment without 3GPP attempting to achieve consensus with all important stakeholders, including the IEEE 802.11 WG and Wi-Fi Alliance.